digirix/Apexsaas/Progress.md

        - Entity selection (dropdown filtered by selected client)
        - Service selection (dropdown filtered by selected entity's subscribed services)
        - Task Category, Task Type, Assignee, Due Date, Task Details, Next To Do
-     - Compliance Configuration Tab (planned):
+     - Compliance Configuration Tab:
-       - Compliance Frequency selection
+       - Compliance Frequency selection (5 Years to One Time)
+       - Conditional Year(s) field (single year for Annual, comma-separated years for multi-year frequencies)
-       - Year/Duration specification based on frequency
+       - Dynamic Duration dropdown based on frequency (e.g., Q1-Q4 for Quarterly, Jan-Dec for Monthly)
-       - Compliance Start/End Dates
+       - Compliance Start Date with date picker
+       - Auto-calculated End Date based on frequency and start date
-       - Recurring task configuration
+       - Recurring task toggle for scheduling future task instances
-     - Invoice Information Tab (planned):
+     - Invoice Information Tab:
-       - Currency (auto-populated from entity/service)
+       - Currency auto-populated from entity's country (defaulting to USD in current implementation)
+       - Service Rate auto-populated from selected service type
-       - Service Rate (auto-populated with option to modify)
+       - Both Currency and Service Rate remain editable for flexibility
+## Conclusion
+The project has made significant progress with a solid foundation in place.
+The authentication system is working correctly, and the Setup Module is fully functional.
+The Clients Module has been substantially enhanced with complete CRUD operations for clients and entities, as well as comprehensive entity configuration capabilities for services and tax jurisdictions.

+The Tasks Module has been extensively developed with a complete implementation of both Administrative and Revenue task creation flows.
+The Administrative Task form is fully functional, and the Revenue Task form now features all three tabs as specified in the PRD: Basic Information, Compliance Configuration, and Invoice Information.

+The Compliance Configuration tab is now complete with support for multiple frequency options, dynamic fields based on selection, and automatic end date calculation.
+The Invoice Information tab is also fully implemented with auto-populated values from services.
+The cascading dropdowns now correctly display selected values and maintain their state throughout the form interaction process.

+Future development will focus on implementing task editing, deletion, status changes, and the recurring tasks feature.
+Additional modules planned include dashboard analytics, user management, client portal access, and invoice/payment tracking.

 3. **Task Status Flow:**
    - Tasks are created with the "New" status (rank 1)
    - Status changes follow the rank ordering defined in the Setup module
    - Completion moves tasks to the "Completed" status (highest rank)

+4. **Compliance Date Calculation Logic:**
+   - When a compliance frequency and start date are selected, end date is automatically calculated
+   - Calculation logic varies by frequency type:
+     - Multi-year frequencies (5/4/3/2 Years): Adds the specified number of years to the start date
+     - Annual: Adds 1 year to the start date
+     - Bi-Annually: Adds 6 months to the start date
+     - Quarterly: Adds 3 months to the start date (one quarter)
+     - Monthly: Adds 1 month to the start date
+     - One Time: Sets end date equal to start date
+   - useEffect hook monitors changes to frequency and start date, recalculating end date in real-time
+   - date-fns library (addYears, addMonths, addQuarters) handles date arithmetic with timezone consistency
+   - End date field is read-only and visually indicates its calculated nature

-4. **Data Dependencies and Cascading Logic:**
+5. **Data Dependencies and Cascading Logic:**
    - Entity dropdown is filtered based on the selected client
    - Service dropdown is filtered based on the selected entity
    - When client selection changes, both entity and service selections are reset
    - When entity selection changes, service selection is reset
    - Form fields are appropriately disabled until their parent selection is made

-5. **Current Implementation Status:**
+6. **Current Implementation Status:**
    - Task List component with filters implemented
    - Add Task Modal with both Administrative and Revenue task forms
    - Basic form validation for all required fields
-   - Tabs for Revenue tasks (Basic Information tab functional)
+   - Tabs for Revenue tasks (All tabs fully functional: Basic Information, Compliance Configuration, and Invoice Information)
    - Status filtering functionality
    - Form cascading dependencies for client->entity->service
    - Task creation API integration
    - Fixed entity and service selection in forms with proper display of selected values
+   - Automatic end date calculation based on frequency and start date

-6. **Technical Challenges:**
+7. **Technical Challenges:**
    - Managing cascading dropdown dependencies properly
    - Ensuring proper reset of dependent fields when parent selections change
    - Handling form validation across multiple tabs
    - Correctly managing the empty and loading states for dynamic dropdown contents
+   - Implementing dynamic form fields that change based on selections
+   - Calculating and formatting dates consistently
    - ✓ Entity selection not properly displaying the selected value (Resolved)
    - ✓ Service dropdown not showing available services correctly (Resolved)
    - ✓ Type mismatches between entity and client objects causing display issues (Resolved)
    - ✓ Explicit queryFns implementation for cascading selection of clients/entities/services (Resolved)

-## In Progress / Next Steps
-- Complete Tasks Module implementation
-  - ✓ Fix entity and service selection dropdown issues (Resolved)
-  - Implement Compliance Configuration tab functionality
-  - Implement Invoice Information tab functionality
-  - Add edit and delete functionality for tasks
-  - Implement recurring tasks feature
-  - Implement task status change functionality
-- Dashboard with analytics
-- User management for firms
-- Client portal access management
-- Advanced filtering and search functionality
-- Reports and exports
-- Client contact management
-- Invoice and payment tracking

-## Recent Improvements
-- Fixed entity and service selection in the Revenue Task form:
-  - Implemented explicit queryFn with proper error handling for client/entity/service API calls
-  - Resolved display issues in dropdowns by making them correctly show and maintain selected values
-  - Added improved empty state handling for dropdowns
-  - Fixed type issues with entity objects having different property structures using type casting
-  - Added comprehensive debugging information to trace data flow through the cascading selections

-## Technical Implementation Details

-### Authentication
-- Password hashing using bcrypt
-- Session-based authentication with Express Session
-- Protected routes using custom React components

-### Storage Implementation
-- PostgreSQL database connection with environment variables
-- Drizzle ORM for type-safe database operations
-- Memory storage fallback for development

-### Form Validation
-- Zod schemas for request validation
-- React Hook Form for frontend form management
-- Server-side validation for API requests

-### UI Components
-- shadcn/ui components with Tailwind CSS
-- Custom form components with validation
-- Responsive design for all screens

-### State Management
-- React Query for server state
-- React context for auth state
-- Local state for UI components

-### Error Handling
-- Comprehensive error handling in API requests
-- User-friendly error messages in toast notifications
-- Form validation errors displayed inline with fields

-## Conclusion
-The project has made significant progress with a solid foundation in place.
-The authentication system is working correctly, and the Setup Module is fully functional.
-The Clients Module has been substantially enhanced with complete CRUD operations for clients and entities, as well as comprehensive entity configuration capabilities for services and tax jurisdictions.

-The Tasks Module is currently under development with the basic functionality for task listing and creation implemented.
-The Administrative Task form is complete and functional, and the Revenue Task form has been improved to fix entity and service selection issues.
-The cascading dropdowns now correctly display selected values and maintain their state throughout the form interaction process.
-The implementation of the Compliance Configuration and Invoice Information tabs is pending, along with edit/delete functionality for tasks.
-Future phases will include recurring tasks, dashboard analytics, and client portal access.